Controlling a servo with an AVR microcontroller

 }

 So, what are we doing here?
-We’re going to use the PWM hardware to generate the pulse we want.
-The ATTiny44 contains a 16 bit timer, which has a special mode called ‘Frequency and phase correct PWM’.
-Grab the ATTiny44 datasheet, and read about it.
+We will use the AVR's built-in PWM hardware to generate the desired pulse.
+The ATTiny44 contains a 16-bit timer, which has a special mode called ‘Frequency and phase correct PWM’.
+Grab the ATTiny44 datasheet and read about it.

-To summarize what is does: you start with providing two values: a TOP value, and a compare value.
-The AVR will then count to the TOP value, and after it reached that, it counts back to zero.
-When the counter has the same value as in OCR1A, something will happen: in the case of up counting, it will reset the pin value of OCA1 to 0, and when down counting, it sets the pin value to 1.
+To summarize what it does, you provide a TOP value and a compare value.
+The AVR will then count to the TOP value, and after it has reached that, it counts back to zero.
+When the counter has the same value as the compare value in OCR1A, something will happen: in the case of up counting, it will reset the pin value of OCA1 to 0, and when down counting, it will set the pin value to 1.
 This behaviour can be changed by setting the right bits in the TCCR1A/B/C registers.
 Read the datasheet for more information.

-To visualize a bit what’s happening, here’s a drawing:
+To visualize a bit of what’s happening, here’s a drawing:

 Some things you can conclude from the above drawing and description: The value in ICR1 defines the frequency, the value in OCR1A defines the duty cycle.